-Lindsay Lohan really is aiding refugees
+Lindsay Lohan tries on new brand for refugees

 According to the company's statement, it will donate 10 euros ($10.90) for each Bigbox (72 cans) ordered from its online shop.

-Earlier reports that Lohan was planning on distributing the drinks -- which contain caffeine and taurine -- at refugee camps were criticized.
+Earlier reports that Lohan was planning on distributing energy drinks at refugee camps were criticized.

+According to YBDA GmbH, energy drinks contain 32 milligrams of caffeine as well as taurine, while Mintanine has 15 milligrams of caffeine from natural guarana and shouldn't be considered an energy drink.

 A spokesman for the company told CNN that "Lindsay, as brand ambassador, of course has a certain quantity of cans at her disposal.
 She is free and welcome to give those cans to refugees she is meeting."